sstock2005/death_counter/README.md

-# Death Counter
+# Death Counter | Java
-A simple Python script to analyze logs from a Minecraft server.
-This outputs the deaths to a discord message.
-- Uses Minecraft 1.20.4 Paper Server
+A fabric mod for 1.20.4 fabric servers to log deaths just like the python script!